juantreses/phpCityOOPRefactor/ReadMe.md

 ### Get you passwords  where no one can see them

 * Go to the example_password.php file in the lib map
-* fil in your db location and password
+* fill in your db location and password
 * follow the instructions in the example_password.php file

 ### Go and install or TestSuite for running tests